Patriots' Day

-Patriots' Day (Patriot's Day in Maine) is an annual event, formalized as a legal holiday or a special observance day in six states, commemorating the battles of Lexington, Concord, and Menotomy, some of the first battles of the American Revolutionary War.
-The holiday occurs on the third Monday of April each year, with celebrations including battle reenactments and the Boston Marathon.
+Patriots' Day (Patriot's Day in Maine) is an annual event, formalized as a legal holiday or a special observance day in eight U.S. states, commemorating the battles of Lexington, Concord, and Menotomy, the inaugural battles of the American Revolutionary War.
+The holiday occurs annually on the third Monday in April in four states and on April 19 in four, with celebrations including battle reenactments and the Boston Marathon.

 History

 In 1894, the Lexington Historical Society petitioned the Massachusetts General Court to proclaim April 19 as "Lexington Day".
 Concord countered with "Concord Day".
-However, the biggest battle fought on this day was in the town of Menotomy—now Arlington, Massachusetts—on the Concord Road between Lexington and Concord and Boston.
-So Governor Frederic T. Greenhalge opted for a compromise: Patriots' Day.
+However, the biggest battle fought on this day was in the town of Menotomy—now Arlington, Massachusetts—on the Concord Road between Lexington and Boston.
+Governor Frederic T. Greenhalge opted for a compromise: Patriots' Day.

-Patriots' Day was proclaimed in Massachusetts in 1894 by Gov. Greenhalge, replacing Fast Day as a public holiday.
-The idea was introduced to the Governor by the statesman from Lowell, Isaac Henry Paige.
+Governor Greenhalge proclaimed Patriots' Day in Massachusetts in 1894, replacing Fast Day as a public holiday.
 It was established on April 19, commemorating the date of the Battles of Lexington and Concord and the larger Battle of Menotomy in 1775, and consolidating the longstanding municipal observances of Lexington Day and Concord Day.
 It also marked the first bloodshed of the American Civil War in the Baltimore riot of 1861.
 The dual commemoration, Greenhalge explained, celebrated "the anniversary of the birth of liberty and union".
 It is likely that the battles that took place in Menotomy are not as well known as the smaller battles in Lexington and Concord because the town has had several names since that day in 1775.
-In 1938, with the generation that had fought in the Civil War largely off the voter rolls, the Massachusetts legislature passed a bill establishing the holiday "in commemoration of the opening events of the War of the Revolution".
+In 1938, the Massachusetts legislature passed a bill establishing the holiday "in commemoration of the opening events of the War of the Revolution".

 Maine followed Massachusetts in 1907 and replaced its Fast Day with Patriot's Day.

-On June 10, 2017, Governor Dannel Malloy signed a bill establishing Patriots' Day as a statewide unpaid holiday in Connecticut, and on April 16, 2018, Connecticut became the fifth state to recognize the holiday.
+On June 10, 2017, Governor Dannel Malloy signed a bill establishing Patriots' Day as a statewide unpaid holiday in Connecticut, and Connecticut became the fifth state to recognize the holiday on April 16, 2018.
 On March 19, 2019, Governor Doug Burgum signed a bill recognizing Patriots' Day in the state of North Dakota.
+In 2025, two hundred and fifty years after the shot was fired, Governor Spencer Cox signed a bill recognizing Patriot's Day in Utah.

 Description

 The holiday was originally celebrated on April 19, the actual anniversary of the battles (fought in 1775).
 Since 1969, it has been observed on the third Monday in April in Massachusetts and in Maine (which until the Missouri Compromise of 1820 was part of Massachusetts).
 The Monday holiday creates a three-day long weekend.
 It is also the first day of a vacation week for public schools in both states and a school holiday for many local colleges and universities, both public and private.

 The day is a public school observance day in Wisconsin.
 Florida law also encourages people to celebrate it, though it is not treated as a legal holiday.
 Connecticut began observance in 2018 and North Dakota in 2019.
+Utah recognized April 19th as Patriot's Day in 2025.